francesco-colla01/EU-Trusted-List-Browser-Desktop-App/README.md

 3) Follow the steps to build and run in your IDE

+4) Make sure you include the json ([go here](https://jar-download.com/artifacts/org.json), click the download json.jar button, unzip the downloaded file and add the .jar file included) and guava ([go here](https://jar-download.com/artifacts/com.google.guava), click the download guava-gwt.jar button, unzip the downloaded file and add the guava-xxx-jre.jar file) libraries in your project

 This steps aren’t very detailed as every development environment is different and may have different steps inorder to run the source code.

 ### Troubleshooting